ndd21/PHYS281/docs/exercises.md

     M = [[1.5, 2.1, 3.6, 4.1], [-0.2, 6.1, 7.2, -5.0], [3.4, 10.1, 1.7, 12.9], [-13.0, 1.3, -2.4, 0.8]]
     ```

-    write a function that takes in the matrix as an argument and returns it's
+    write a function that takes in the matrix as an argument and returns its
     [diagonal](https://en.wikipedia.org/wiki/Main_diagonal) elements as a list.

 ??? info "Solution"